Skip to navigation Skip to content

 • Only Swiss insurance that can be used to claim a Swiss payment can be used, for example, not refunded contributions.
 (Article 18.4)

-• Overlapping periods are only counted once (Article 18.2)
+• Overlapping Australian residence and Swiss periods of coverage are only counted once (Article 18.2)

-• Policy advice is that adjoining periods of Australian qualifying residence and Swiss periods of coverage, with a break of up to three months in between, can also be considered to be continuous
+• Adjoining periods of Australian qualifying residence and Swiss periods of coverage, with a break of up to 3 months in between, can also be considered to be continuous (Policy)

 Swiss periods of coverage + Read more ...